Category: business english idioms

 Example: The team went the full nine yards to fix the problem.

-There you go – a practical collection of Sales Idioms you can start recognising and using right away.
+A practical collection of Sales Idioms Explained that you can start recognising and using right away.

 Happy learning,